 For the last freelance job I did, I was trying to show more of the confidence I’ve gained by showing up and feeling like I can take up space and do my work well.

-The more I talk about this project with people and the more I realise what we achieved together. it was great.
+The more I talk about this project with people and the more I realise what we achieved together.
+It was great.
 I still don’t think it has sunk in.
 It is going to mean so much to me.

-Gaby’s story show the powerful impact City Arts’ projects have.
+Cawley’s story show the powerful impact City Arts’ projects have.
 We work with people who are under-represented in the arts, supporting them to develop their creative talent whilst boosting confidence and wellbeing.